Renewable and Reliable

 But to achieve the economic returns that are needed to justify the expense of bioenergy systems, the value of various energy offtakes, nutrient offtakes, and other products must be considered.

-Validation – For clients who need additional confidence in existing feasibility studies, we perform validation to true-up the projections and recommendations, providing clients with key questions to ask.
+Validation – For clients who need additional confidence in existing feasibility studies, we perform validation to accurately assess the percentage or probability that the projections and recommendations in the project accurately match the outcome.
 The Validation Study also identifies gaps in the information that lead to inaccurate projections for costs, operations, and worst of all, revenues.
 The Validation Study provides invaluable information so clients benefit from an informed opinion and much greater confidence in their projects.
 This translates into reduced risk, which results in reduced development costs and increased investor confidence.
-Many banks and lenders require a third-party validation of feasibility studies prepared for bioenergy systems they consider during the underwriting process.
+Many banks and lenders require a third-party validation assessment, such as Independent Engineering Services (IE Services) prepared for bioenergy systems they consider during the underwriting process.

 Implementation – Cavanaugh frequently provides implementation assistance ranging from simply helping them put together a project execution plan to assisting with the vendor selection process, offtake agreement negotiation, and support needed to finance, build, and commission a system.
 We also provide design services, particularly for systems that precede and follow the waste conversion process.
 We typically find that "off-the-shelf" and readily available systems more often fail due to short-sighting the systems required that precede and follow the waste conversion technology.
 Cavanaugh can close the gap and eliminate risk for failures between the waste source and the conversion technology.
 Examples of some of our implementation experiences may be viewed here.

-Optimization – As systems age, performance tails off.
-When this happens, we help clients identify the performance detractors, develop a plan to remedy the issues, and provide ongoing operational assistance to ensure optimal performance.
+Optimization – As systems age, performance may decline.
+We can help clients identify the performance detractors, develop a plan to remedy the issues, and provide ongoing operational assistance to ensure optimal performance.
 It’s not unusual for clients to find our optimization services provide them with on-going support that increases their system performance, reduces downtime, and lets them focus on running their business.

 What does this mean for you?